Project Status: When you need to do this

 - household batteries and light globes (these can also be recycled at our customer service centres and libraries at any time)

 - hobby chemicals such as photographic chemicals

 - fluorescent lamps

 - smoke alarms

-Only household not commercial quantities are accepted.
+Only household quantities are accepted.
+Business-related and commercial quantities are not accepted.
 The maximum container size is 20kg or 20L per item, except for paint.
 Up to 100L in 20L containers of paint is accepted.